ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 Asynchronously attach memory to a stream
 --------------------------------------------------------------------------------

-The :cpp:func:`hipStreamAttachMemAsync()` function is able to asynchronously attach memory to a stream, which can help concurrent execution when using streams.
+The :cpp:func:`hipStreamAttachMemAsync()` function attaches memory to a stream, which can reduce the amount of memory transferred, when managed memory is used.

-Currently, this function is a no-operation (NOP) function on AMD GPUs.
-It simply returns success after the runtime memory validation passed.
-This function is necessary on Microsoft Windows, and HMM is not supported on this operating system with AMD GPUs at the moment.
+When the memory is attached to a stream using this function, it only gets transferred between devices, when a kernel that is launched on this stream needs access to the memory.